Q1 The Search is ON!

 To learn more about file formats, follow this link.
 What format is your digital image?

 5. Generate a citation for your image.
-Use this link and the information from step 3 to create your citation.
+Use this link and the information from step 3 and 4 to create your citation.
 Place your citation in the Quest 1 Answer Template.
 Did it look like the citation that might have been provided with the image?

 6. Create a sample Creative Commons license for this image.
 If you are not able to locate the name of the owner/producer of the image to put in the license, you may submit your name instead.
 For video tutorials on how to create a Creative Commons license, review "Stop the Pirates " (Q3 in Be Legal and Fair).
 To help you describe the kind of license you chose in the template, this link to the types of licenses may be helpful, and this vocabulary sheet explains the meaning of the terms.
 This infographic also does an excellent job of explaining Creative Commons.
 You will need to do a screenshot of your license at the end to insert it into your document.